Yashas17/Newton-Raphson-Solver/README.md

 We solve the polynomial equation `x^3*sin(x)-exp(x)` using the program.
 One of the root of the equation is `-3.1402`.

 The user can enter the required input parameters via the `data.json` file present in the example folder for this case.
 Here it should be noted that for a the tolerance value of `0.0001`, the user can enter either `1e-4` or `0.0001`.
-Following is the data entered,
+Following is the data entered:

 {